 VOTE BY MAIL...
 Any registered voter can vote by mail.
-Voting by mail is an easy and convenient way to make your voice heard in the next election and ballots can easily be tracked online from the moment you request your ballot to when it is received and counted by the Supervisor of Elections.
+Voting by mail is an easy and convenient way to make your voice heard in the next election.
+Ballots can easily be tracked online from the moment you request your ballot to when it is received and counted by the Supervisor of Elections.

+In accordance with Florida law, Vote-by-Mail requests expire after each General Election.
 Request your Vote-by-Mail ballot online at www.CollierVotes.gov/RequestBallot or by contacting the Supervisor of Elections office:

-By phone: (239) 252-VOTE (8683) By email: MailBallot@CollierVotes.gov By fax: (239) 252-2630 By mail/in person: 3750 Enterprise Ave, Naples FL 34104
+By phone: (239) 252-VOTE (8683) By email: MailBallot@CollierVotes.gov

+By fax: (239) 252-2630

+By mail/in person: 3750 Enterprise Ave, Naples FL 34104